atimpone/aws-foundation-journey/1-dev-environments/3-2-getting-started-guide.md

 *...use scripted builds for their cloud resources where feasible to avoid cost of rework as their development AWS networks are likely to be replaced over time... provide pointers to Infrastructure as Code resources...*

-## How to Access Your Team's Development AWS Account
+## Accessing Your Team's Development AWS Account

 For non-production environments, our company allows console access to create and update AWS resources.
 As workloads move towards production and our practices on AWS mature, we'll be implementing a "Console Read Only" policy in production environments.

 Any production workloads should be managed with infrastructure as code.